Jack Venturo = Writer/Director/Producer

 Jack created www.Jackorama.com in 2004 which is a portfolio of all his art.
 In December of that year Jack was working in Simi Valley where he met Eydie, they quickly became great friends.
 Eydie and Jack started dating October of 2006.

-In August of 2007 Jack became a citizen of The United States of America, being sworn in at the Staples Center in Downtown Los Angeles and in September Jack and Eydie discovered they were pregnant with their first child, and 9 months later on May 29, 2008 at 4:35 PM they welcomed their daughter Athena Phoenix Venturo into the world.
+In August of 2007 Jack became a citizen of The United States of America, being sworn in at the Staples Center in Downtown Los Angeles.
+In September Jack and Eydie discovered they were pregnant with their first child, and 9 months later on May 29, 2008 at 4:35 PM they welcomed their daughter Athena Phoenix Venturo into the world.
 She weighed 8lbs 5oz and measured 20 inches long.
 Athena is Eydie’s 4th and Jack’s 1st daughter.

-On September 1, 2009 Jack and Eydie got married in a small private ceremony in Los Angeles.
+On September 1, 2009 Jack and Eydie got married in a small private ceremony in Ventura County.

 Jack’s 5th movie “The Death of Tempo” began production in 2008 and was released on January 1st, 2010.